 Chair of the Board of Trustees

 Gordon is a husband, father, and grandfather of five very energetic young grandsons.
 His whole life he has helped people to catch a vision for what can be achieved together and then realise that vision.
-He has worked as a teacher, a pastor and a student worker and has spent 17 years with Evangelical Alliances.
+He has worked as a teacher, a pastor and a student worker and spent 17 years with Evangelical Alliances.
 Since 2016, he has focused on families, children, and youth - and the vulnerable: the persecuted, the displaced and the trafficked.
-Current commitments include WWO, Converge, the Refugee Highway Partnership, the Global Children’s Forum, with time also given to the Religious Liberty Partnership and the Global Family Alliance.
-He also hopes that a digital media initiative, ‘One We Stand’ will mobilise audiences to actively fight suffering globally.
-This cooperative platform plans to share transformational stories of God’s grace in dark places, to inspire responses that are themselves transformative.
+Current commitments include WWO, Converge, the Refugee Highway Partnership, the Global Children’s Forum, with time also given to the Religious Liberty Partnership.
+He also hopes that the first-ever global digital daily newspaper, ‘Christian Daily International’ will bring unheard voices to a global audience, informing and inspiring active engagement with a needy world.
 He has avoided Boards for years, but agreed to join WWO Europe’s Board, because he believes so passionately in the WWO vision.

 Involved with World without Orphans from the beginning, Barbara has worked with children since 1990.
 She has worked with street children in India, in a group home for teenagers in conflict with the law in Switzerland and has been one of the leaders of the children's ministry in a large Swiss church for several years.
 During 2002-2022 Barbara was part of the international leadership team of King's Kids/YWAM and has a rich experience in working cross culturally.
 For many years Barbara was part of her sister and brother-in-laws foster family as an aunty, helping to care for their children.
 She is a trainer and coach in Trauma and Attachment and has written her own training manual on that topic.
 She has an MA and a PhD in Holistic Child Development and travels widely to train people who work with children, especially with orphans and children in foster care.
 Barbara experienced orphanhood herself as a child and has a big heart for all vulnerable children, both in her own country of Switzerland and internationally.